Reviews You Can Rely On

 Compression sack sold separately

-Why we love it: High fill power and a substantial draft collar work together to prevent cold air from getting inside the bag around the neck.
-Similarly, a thoughtfully constructed zipper guard and beefy YKK zipper prevent snags when hopping in and out.
-Although the Phantom line is unisex and includes no features tailored specifically to women, in its smallest size (5'6"), our team found it delivers a top-of-the-line performance across the board.
-It's wonderfully warm, and we saw little evidence of vulnerabilities or other wear and tear from regular use.
-Even after several backcountry bivouacs, where it scraped against abrasive sandstone and granite rock overnight, this bag stood strong.
-Lead tester, Trish Matheny, notes, “I love that the spacious mummy shape is extra warm but doesn't leave me feeling overly constricted; any time the extra space generated a draft, I found it easy to remedy the problem by adding my puffy jacket.
+Why we love it: This bag is packed with more down feathers than most bags, and it has a substantial draft collar.
+These features work together to prevent cold air from entering the bag around the neck and along the main zipper.
+Similarly, the thoughtfully constructed zipper guard and beefy zipper prevent snags when hopping in and out.
+We love this durable zipper rather than ultralight options that are prone to breaking and require replacement, especially since nothing is worse than a broken zipper deep in the backcountry.
+Although the Alpinlite is unisex and includes no features tailored specifically to women, in its smallest size (5'6"), it delivers a top-of-the-line performance across the board.
+It's wonderfully warm, and we saw little evidence of vulnerabilities or other wear and tear despite a full season of use at the Search and Rescue site in Yosemite Valley.
+Even after several backcountry nights spent scraping against abrasive sandstone and granite, this bag stood strong thanks to its durable nylon outer shell.
+Lead tester, Trish Matheny, notes, “I love that the spacious mummy shape is extra warm but doesn't leave me feeling overly constricted.

 Weight: 1.85 lbs | Insulation: 850+ Fill Down